hoangluu404/CSE4308-Artificial-Intelligence/assignment1_code_hxl9998/readme.txt

 extract_route():
     take in nested route list
-    recursivelly calling itself to extract each layer of the nested route list return the extracted route as a list
+    recursively calling itself to extract each layer of the nested route list return the extracted route as a list

 To run the code: